 bring here today are four grandmothers woman.
-I am a single mother of four children, for -- their ages are 23, 21, 19, 9.
-And I'm raising my granddaughter who is five years old.
-I'm originally from Cormack, Manitoba, that's where I have -- I grew up.
-I am Tataskweyak Cree Nation Treaty.

-I resigned from a position with 7 mâmawêyatitân Center to qo back to university and I'm doing 8 9 a double major in conflict resolution and criminal justice.
-10 My plan is to apply at the University of Victoria or the University of Manitoba into their law program.
-The death 11 of my granddaughter guides that path and the results 12 13 surrounding the issues with -- on the violence on our women and girls are what take me there.
-14 on my shoulders.
+I am a 1 single mother of four children, for -- their ages are 23, 2 21, 19, 9.
+And I'm raising my granddaughter who is five 3 years old.
+I'm originally from Cormack, Manitoba, that's 4 where I have -- I grew up.
+I am Tataskweyak Cree Nation 5 6 Treaty.
+I resigned from a position with 7 mâmawêyatitân Center to go back to university and I'm doing 8 9 a double major in conflict resolution and criminal justice.
+My plan is to apply at the University of Victoria or the 10 University of Manitoba into their law program.
+The death 11 12 of my granddaughter guides that path and the results surrounding the issues with -- on the violence on our women 13 and girls are what take me there.
+14 15 I'm also a focus-oriented therapist.
+So I do a lot of work -- I don't call it work because I 16 17 volunteer my time -- to help others who are experiencing family violence.
+So that would be women that were sexually 18 assaulted, or women that are fleeing violent relationships, as well as little girls.
+And I'm a sister, grandma, on my shoulders.
 But as you can see, I have a circle of supports and it's a lot larger than this, but we are in B.C. and I originate in Manitoba and a lot of the supports could not fly out here.
 Thanks.